jdesmond91/trading-frontend/README.md

 To get started with automated end to end tests

-1. Use above instructions to start a local instance
+1. Use above instructions to start a local instance of the trading simulator
-2. In another terminal window, run the following:
+2. In another terminal window, run the following.
+Make sure you already kicked off a local intance before running cypress:

 ~~~
 npm run cypress:open